 It supports a functionality called enterprise visualization which allows users to choose a “recommended visualization” offering custom guidance on the intent of analysis and basis of data sets.
 The solution provides data visualizations tailored specifically to analyst’s requirements and helps in generating data-driven insights.

-Microstrategy analytics platform connects mobiles, desktops and many other systems with a powerful set of services and tools.
+Microstrategy analytics platform connects mobiles, desktops, and many other systems with a powerful set of services and tools.
 Microstrategy analytics connects cloud data, big data, and the content of relational databases to supply information to users.
-Performing this task visualizes that data through mapping views and range of charts.
+Performing this task visualizes that data through mapping views and a range of charts.

 This platform supports more advanced predictive analytics through its scoring functions and native algorithms.
 It also helps in integrating third-party open-source statistical tools and data mining via Microstrategy SDK.
 Microstrategy enables users to analyze social media information across platforms like Twitter, Facebook, Google Drive, etc. With the help of this platform, you can build custom web reporting applications with Microstrategy SDK.
 This BI App provides live data exploration and forecasting on various business solutions.

-Its enterprise analytics and mobility offers a user-friendly and fully interactive interface helping users to discover trends, patterns and relationships concealed in raw data with suite of interactive and intuitive data discovery tools.
+It's an enterprise analytics and mobility that offers a user-friendly and fully interactive interface helping users to discover trends, patterns, and relationships concealed in raw data with a suite of interactive and intuitive data discovery tools.
 Using a powerful metadata repository, Microstrategy classifies and stores business data for users to retrieve and apply later when required.